 - If your dishmachine uses chemical sanitizers like chlorine, iodine, consult your chemical professional to verify chemicals used for deliming.
 Mixing chemicals can create a noxious gas or acid which could be harmful to humans or damage your machine. - You have to manually drain the tank and fill with fresh water before adding the deliming agent. - After filling the machine with fresh water, add the correct amount of deliming solution as recommended by the chemical manufacturer.
-Close the door. - Toggle delime switch to "Delime" position and run the machine until the interior lime build up has been dissolved. - After the cycle, inspect the inside of the machine. - If it is not delimed, cycle again, following the deliming solution's instructions. - If the machine is delimed, flip delime switch to "Normal" position and drain and refill the machine. - Run for several minutes to remove residual deliming solution. - Drain and refill the machine.
+Close the door. - Toggle delime switch located behind lower front panel to "Delime" position and run the machine until the interior lime build up has been dissolved. - After deliming, inspect the inside of the machine. - If it is not delimed, run it again, following the deliming solution's instructions. - If the machine is, delimed, flip delime switch to "Normal" position, drain and refill the machine. - Run for several minutes to remove residual deliming solution. - Drain and refill the machine.